polkadot-fellows/RFCs/text/0003-blockspace-regions.md

     core: CoreIndex,
     // The schema of the region.
     schema: RegionSchema,
-    // The count of blocks which have already been produced under the region.
-    count: u32,
+    // The total resource consumption of the region so far relative to the core's
+    // resource levels, expressed in parts of 57600.
+    consumption: RationalOver57600,
     // The assignee of the region is the parachain the region gives the right to create blocks to.
     assignee: ParaId,
 }